 Connecting Africa to the World of Islamic Finance

 Over the last decade, trade between African countries and the rest of the world has grown significantly; charting a 170% increase in trade with the GCC.
-The on-going shift by African countries from being aid-dependant to increasing trade and investment ties with the Middle East, Islamic finance is set to play a key role in facilitating more trade and investment flows between Africa and the Middle East.
+The on-going shift by African countries from being aid-dependant to increasingly positive trade and investment ties with the Middle East, Islamic finance is set to play a key role in facilitating more trade and investment flows between Africa and the Middle East – and beyond.
 Increased attention from Gulf investors in terms of agricultural land acquisitions and the mergers and acquisitions of financial institutions, as well as a growing Asian investor base, particularly in manufacturing and project finance, is expected to further grow the African economy significantly.

-The 2nd Annual Islamic Banking Summit: Africa (IBSA 2013), to be again held under the official support of the Central Bank of Djibouti, IBSA 2013 will provide a high-profile platform to specifically focus on the opportunities and challenges that are forging the Islamic banking, finance, Takaful/ReTakaful, and investment landscape in Africa.
-To be held on the 6th and 7th of November 2013 at the Djibouti Palace Kempinski, Djibouti, IBSA 2013 will provide a powerful platform for industry players seeking to further build their presence in the dynamically evolving African markets for Islamic finance and to explore emerging opportunities which will further increase the momentum of growth.
+IBSA 2014 will provide a high-profile platform to specifically focus on the opportunities and challenges that are forging the Islamic banking, finance, and investment landscape in Africa.
+To be held on the 4th and 5th of November 2014 at the Djibouti Palace Kempinski, IBSA 2014 will provide a powerful platform for industry players seeking to further build their presence in the dynamically evolving African markets for Islamic finance and to explore emerging opportunities which will further increase the momentum of growth.

 New Insights to Shape the Future: Special Group Delegate Packages

 More than 200 industry leaders will gather at IBSA 2014.
 Take advantage of the special Group Delegate packages to send your executive team to participate in the Islamic Banking Summit Africa.
 To receive further details on attending IBSA 2014 please email Yasmeen Shah at

 Central Bank of Djibouti